SyneRBI/SIRF-SuperBuild/docker/README.md

 ```

 Note that `./sirf-compose*` are simple wrappers around `docker-compose`.
-(You could check the corresponding `.yml` files, or even edit them to changes
+(You could check the corresponding `.yml` files, or even edit them to change
 names or add mounts etc.)

 - For a service (Jupyter) container: